 How to Do the Reverse Lunge

 Stand with your feet together, and keep your hands at your sides or on your hips.
-Take a step back with one leg until it’s behind you, and your knee is an inch or so above the floor.
+Take a step back with one leg until it’s behind you and your knee is an inch or so above the floor.
 Your front leg should bend at a 90-degree angle as well.
 Keep your chest up and facing forward.
-Now, drive through the balls of your back foot and stand back up with control.
+Now, drive through the balls of your front foot and stand back up with control.

 There are a few major benefits to the barbell hip thrust.
 For one, you can directly target your glutes, which are usually an auxiliary player in moves like the lunge, squat, and deadlift.
-Also, it helps strengthen your hip extension mechanics, since that’s the primary function of the movement.
+Also, it helps strengthen your hip extension mechanics since that’s the primary function of the movement.
 Lastly, stronger glutes mean you’ll rely less heavily on your lower back for most related exercises, and so you should reduce your chance of low back injury.

 Benefits of the Barbell Hip Thrust